Titans West: The China Connection, Chapter 1: Cloak and Dagger

 “I believe bad men are nearby plotting,” Lo Chou said.

 “So, what else is new?”
-The Chinese man did not get Jonny’s sarcastic tone.
+Jonny replied, his sarcastic tone lost on the Chinese man.
 “Sorry, go on.”

 “I know little details,” Lo Chou admitted, “though a man, Chee Wu, is involved.
 That I am certain.”

-“So, you want me trail this Chee Wu, see what he might be up to?”
+“So, you want me to trail this Chee Wu, see what he might be up to?”

 “Yes; his mother is old friend of the family.
 I would consider it a favor.”